-DePauw has a comprehensive approach to increasing awareness and promoting bystander intervention in situations of highrisk alcohol use, potential harassment, and sexual violence.
-Dating violence and sexual assault awareness campaigns help students recognize situations of potential harm, how to avoid them, and cultural conditions that facilitate violence.
+DePauw has a comprehensive approach to increasing awareness and promoting bystander intervention in situations of highrisk alcohol use, potential harassment and sexual violence.
+Dating violence and sexual assault awareness campaigns help students recognize situations of potential harm, how to avoid them and cultural conditions that facilitate violence.
 The "I've Been Assaulted" posters, resource cards and resource brochures, specifically on Title IX at DePauw, explain institutional structures and resources.
 Interactive online training modules and Green Dot training provide opportunities for students and employees to identify safe and effective intervention options.

-In addition to the "Sexual Assault Prevention for Undergraduates" on-line module, first year students participate in discussions on risk reduction, bystander intervention, and primary prevention during orientation.
-The conversation provides an opportunity to learn about the potential impacts of high-risk alcohol use as well as sexual assault, consent, and Title IX.
+In addition to the "Sexual Assault Prevention for Undergraduates" on-line module, first-year students participate in discussions about risk reduction, bystander intervention and primary prevention during orientation.
+The conversation provides an opportunity to learn about the potential impacts of high-risk alcohol use as well as sexual assault, consent and Title IX.
 Students learn ways to protect themselves and their peers from harm and hear about ways to engage with prevention programs on campus.
-These orientation events are facilitated by Student Affairs staff and specially trained students from the mentor program.
+These orientation events are facilitated by student affairs staff and specially trained students from the mentor program.

 The capstone of DePauw's bystander education efforts is the DePauw Green Dot program.
 The Green Dot prevention strategy is the result of research across multiple disciplines and topics.
-At DePauw, the Green Dot program is administered by the Coordinator of Sexual Assault and Interpersonal Violence Prevention and Education and led by additional Student Affairs Staff.
-Students maintain and curate the Green Dot online presence and spearhead the group's publicity and awareness programming.
-A team of university staff who have completed extensive Green Dot train-the-trainer programs offer five-hour long interactive workshops to students, faculty, and staff at various times of the year.
-During the 2017-2018 academic year, an assessment was completed of Green Dot at DePauw and illuminated new ways the program can continue to be effective at protecting and empowering DePauw students and creating a culture of care and respect on campus.
+At DePauw, the Green Dot program is administered by the coordinator of sexual assault and interpersonal violence prevention and education and led by additional student affairs staff.
+A team of university staff who have completed extensive Green Dot train-the-trainer programs offer three-hour and one-hour long interactive workshops to students, faculty and staff at various times of the year.